HezV1/oldblog/_posts/2022-09-10-Nibbles-Part1.md

 So we have OpenSSH listening on port 22 and an Apache server listening on port 80.
 We also have our files from the scan in `.gnmap`, `.nmap`, and `.xml` formats.

 HTB Academy also recommends we do full TCP port scan with `nmap -p- --open -oA nibbles_full_tcp_scan <ip address>`. using `-p-` to specify all ports.
 While this might seem redundant, I think HTBA is trying to ingrain a habit of running longer scans in the background, which is good.
 The concept transfers over to other tools as well.
-If we can configure it, we should use shorter tasks while we're actively working and later run longer background tasks while doing other active work.
+If we can configure it, we should use shorter tasks while actively working and later run longer background tasks while doing other active work.

 In this case, the full port scan doesn't find anything more.